JamesRekow/Ben_Dalziel_Contract_Work_Files_9_29_2017/README.md

           |
   	     ...

+doc:
-doc: A list frame containing the overlap and dissimilarity values of of each pair of samples from a cohort.
+:  A list frame containing the overlap and dissimilarity values of of each pair of samples from a cohort.
-     &nbsp;&nbsp; The first vector is the overlap values, the second vector is the dissimilarity values.
+The first vector is the overlap values, the second vector is the dissimilarity values.
 To take advantage
-     &nbsp;&nbsp; of R's plotting internals the overlap and dissimilarity vectors are named "x" and "y" respectively.
+of R's plotting internals the overlap and dissimilarity vectors are named "x" and "y" respectively.

 ## Common Variables ##